 Irish Step Dancers, Shakespeare for Kids, and free concerts in the Auditorium and on the Great Lawn are but a few of our many cultural offerings for children and families throughout the year.View the Schedule

-Please check back for information on our upcoming once-a-month book clubs for the fall of 2020.
+Please check back for information on our upcoming once-a-month book clubs.

 Past book clubs have included:

 - Mother/Daughter Book Club: Girls ages 8-12 and their mothers discuss some of the best that children’s literature has to offer.